vitu1/sbx_WGS/README.md

-# sbx_SPARCQ (SPAdes, Read map coverage, CheckM, and QUAST)
+# sbx_WGS (Whole Genome Sequencing)

 ## Introduction

-SPARCQ is an extension for the sunbeam pipeline for de novo microbial genome assembly and quality assessment.
-In addition, it uses anvi'o for contamination assessment and taxonomic assignment with single copy genes, amongst other things.
+sbx_WGS is an extension for the sunbeam pipeline for de novo microbial genome assembly and quality assessment.
+This pipeline uses SPAdes for single genome assembly and CheckM, QUAST, and Read map coverage of the assembled genome for quality assessment (sbx_SPARCQ.rules).
+In addition, it uses anvi'o for contamination assessment and taxonomic assignment with single copy genes, amongst other things (sbx_SCG.rules).
 An R markdown template has been provided that will nicely display the results generated from this pipeline.
 Illumina reads are provided for testing.

 ### Installation
 1. Add packages in sbx_SPARCQ_env.yml to sunbeam environment.yml and install with your sunbeam's ./install.sh --update env